MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-launch.md

 This article describes how to launch the tool used to manage the web and compute nodes.
 These nodes enable you to operationalize your analytics with Machine Learning Server.

-In version 9.3, this management tool is called the Administration Command Line Interface (CLI).
++ In version 9.3, this management tool is called the Administration Command Line Interface (Admin CLI).

-In versions 9.1 - 9.2, this tool is called the Administration Utility.
++ In earlier version, this tool is called the Administration Utility.

 With this tool, you can:
 + [Configure server for operationalization](configure-start-for-administrators.md#configure-server-for-operationalization) front-ends and back-ends